apache/couchdb/src/docs/src/ddocs/views/joins.rst

 retrieved via a single ``GET`` request.

 You may be asking what the 0 and 1 parts of the keys are for.
-They're simply to ensure that the post document is always sorted before the the associated comment documents.
+They're simply to ensure that the post document is always sorted before the associated comment documents.
 So when you get back the results from this view for a specific post, you'll know that the first row contains the data for the blog post itself, and the remaining rows contain the comment data.